christophzehendner/blogpost/README.md

 Make sure you have installed NodeJS, MongoDB and all dependencies for you to run our project well

 ## Contributing
-PUll request are off for this project
+Pull request are off for this project

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)